 NOTE 1 The definition also applies where a conductor, which is connected to reference earth, leads into the area of the potential rise.

-NOTE 2 Transferred potentials can result in electrocution paths through the human body other than the "touch voltage" path, e.g. hand to hand voltage between conductive parts when touched simultaneously
+NOTE 2 Transferred potentials can result in electrocution paths through the human body other than the "touch voltage" path, e.g. hand to hand.